vimlord/AScript/README.md

 byte foo = 12;
 ```

 If a variable is not given an initial value, then it will automatically default to 0 in the compiler.
+Every program should only initialize variables at the start of the program, or outside of any loops.
 It is important to note that one should not name variables after tokens or numbers, since the compiler will treat those cases incorrectly.
 For example,

 ```
 byte 123;